 - a.
 Foreign language course (0-3 hours) -only if needed to meet 122-level proficiency - b.
-Analytical Reasoning (6 hours) must be passed with a grade of C or higher - i.
-CSCE 145 or CSCE 206 - ii.
-STAT 509, STAT 512 or STAT 515 - c.
+Analytical Reasoning (6 hours) -must be passed with a grade of C or higher - i.
+CSCE 145 Algorithmic Design I or CSCE 206 Scientific Applications Programming - ii.
+STAT 509 Statistics for Engineers, STAT 512 Mathematical Statistics or STAT 515 Statistical Methods I - c.
 History (3 hours): The College of Arts and Sciences requires one U.S. History and one non-U.S. History course, both of which must be chosen from the approved Carolina Core GHS courses.
 Whichever is not fulfilled through the Carolina Core GHS requirement must be fulfilled through this college requirement. - d.
 Social Science (3 hours): choose any from the list of CC-GSS approved courses - e.
 Fine Arts or Humanities (3 hours)